baziotis/Dmemcpy/README.md

 probably is the note below).
 But certainly, if you are to measure what _actual_ performance you get from the assembly code that I wrote, you'd have to put it in an assembler and link the object file.
+You can find respective versions in C and ASM here: [opt_memcpy](https://github.com/baziotis/memutils/tree/master/memcpy)

 ### Function Prologue and Epilog in ASM functions
 A big bottle-neck on small sizes seem to be the function prologues and epilog.